labmlai/labml/readme.md

 <p align="center"><img style="max-width:100%" src="/images/distribution.png" /></p>

-With the visualization API you can plot distributions easily on a Jupyter Notebook.
+With the visualization helper functions you can plot distributions easily on a Jupyter Notebook.

 Here's a link to a
  [sample Jupyter Notebook with custom charts](https://github.com/vpj/lab/blob/master/sample_analytics.ipynb).